jdlombardozzi/lhm/README.md

 LHM can recover from connection loss.
 However, when used in conjunction with ProxySQL, there are multiple ways that connection loss could induce data loss (if triggered by a failover).
 Therefore  it will perform additional checks to ensure that the MySQL host stays consistent across the schema migrations if the feature is enabled.
-This is done by tagging every query with `/*maintenance:lhm*/`, which will be recognized by ProxySQL.
+This is done by tagging every query with `/*maintenance:lhm*/`, which will be recognized by ProxySQL (these tags can be disabled).
 However, to get this feature working, a new ProxySQL query rule must be added.
 ```cnf
 {
   rule_id = <rule id>